 In the budget and expenditures category, Pennsylvania tends to be ranked around the middle on most measures.
-For the bond ratings provided by Standard and Poor’s, Pennsylvania also is placed about in the middle at 29th among the states.
-The commonwealth is ranked 17th in the ratio of state expenditures to state gross domestic product*, ranked from lowest to highest percentage; and 21st in state expenditures per capita*.
-Pennsylvania ranked 28th for the ratio of the total state debt outstanding to state gross domestic product.
+For the bond ratings provided by Standard and Poor’s, Pennsylvania’s ranking has dropped from 29th (“AA” rating) in 2014 to 42nd (“AA-” rating) in 2017.
+For 2018, the commonwealth ranked 17th in the ratio of state expenditures to state gross domestic product*, ranked from lowest to highest percentage; and 21st in state expenditures per capita*.
+Pennsylvania ranked 27th for the ratio of the total state debt outstanding to state gross domestic product.

 * During 2012 to 2014 internal Pennsylvania adjustments led to an approximate doubling of the category “Other State Funds”.
 This in turn resulted in much higher expenditures as a percentage of gross state product, causing the rank to fall to 37th in 2012, remaining there in 2014.
 These internal adjustments appear to have changed again for 2015 and, as a result, the commonwealth’s rank returned to its previous position.